Santhosh-Paramasivam/Santhosh-Paramasivam/README.md

 ### Hello, I'm Santhosh Paramasivam

 - I'm primarily a Java developer with a bit too much experience in Python.

-- Interests include Java and similar languages for software development
+### Interests

+- Software development using Java-style languages.
-- Can use Python or Java for backend web development
+- Backend web development using Java or Python.

+### Currently Developing

+- CampusFind, a flutter app for locating people in professional settings
+- CampusFind Admin backend